linguistgate/public_workspace/content/microposts/on-deep-purple-inFinite.md

 categories = ["Music"]
 +++

-I watched the documentary _From Here to Infinite_ on Deep Purple while flying over Greenland.
+I watched the documentary _From Here to InFinite_ on Deep Purple while flying over Greenland.
 What I liked most was how Steve Morse looked during rehearsal and recording sessions when taking in advice from the producer.
-Aged fingers curled over the fretboard, eyes cast to the floor, a surprisingly large giant of intense contemplation.
+Aged fingers curled over the fretboard, eyes cast to the floor, a surprisingly large man of intense contemplation.